tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 Avoid headaches regarding compatibility and installations by sharing your project's environment as a Docker image that can be easily imported by your peers and collaborators from Docker Hub and deployed in minutes.

-In this building block, you will learn how to export a Python-based project environment with Docker (i.e containerize) in a few simple steps.
+In this building block, we'll walk you through the steps to containerize a Python-based project environment using Docker.
+Once set up, you'll be able to launch a Jupyter Notebook within this containerized environment.
+This is especially handy when you want to share a sophisticated environment (e.g., with certain software and packages installed) with collaborators, allowing them to dive right into a familiar Jupyter Notebook workspace.

 Along the way you will be provided with templates to create the two key elements of this process:

 1. A `dockerfile`, containing the instructions to replicate your environment as a Docker image.

 2. A `docker-compose.yml` file, containing a series of aditional instructions to allow you to easily interact with your containerized environment throguh Jupyter Notebook and retrieve files from it.

-Additionally, you will be introduced to Docker Hub, a platform that will allow you to easily share you project's environment image, making it readily available to anyone willing to replicate it.
+Additionally, you will
+- discover Docker Hub, a platform to easily share you project's environment image, making it readily available to anyone willing to replicate it, and
+- use docker volumes - a file storage that is *sychronized* between your container and your computer's file system (so that the files you generate are actually accessible to you later!).

 {{% tip %}}
 **New to Docker?**